jcwang587/math-modeling/README.md

-# ChE 231 Mathematical Modeling SP25
+# ChE 231 Math Modeling

 This repository contains the source files for the Jupyter Book used in the ChE 231 Mathematical Modeling recitation class in Spring 2025.